OrbsCCG/Orbs-CCG-Wiki/rules/glossary.md

 [[Nocturnal Kraken]]

 Note that all activated abilities have the normal timing restriction that prevents them from being invoked during an opponent's turn, during battle, or while another card or ability is on the stack.
 Some abilities have the **Nimble** keyword, which allows them to be used at any time.
-For example, Nocturnal Kraken has two abilities, the first of which can only be used with non-Nimble timing, while the second can be used at any time your have priority.
+For example, Nocturnal Kraken has two abilities, the first of which can only be used with non-Nimble timing, while the second can be used at any time you have priority.

 ## Permanent